 Bone broth can get a little greasy, especially when using beef bones, and, let’s be honest, no one enjoys cleaning that.
 I would suggest using Reynolds Slow Cooker Liners (6 Count) for easy clean up

-- Roasted bones give a better, richer flavor.
+- Roasted beef bones give a better, richer flavor.

 - Bones can be used more than once, until the bones go soft

-- Cool your broth quickly and not slowly.
-Broth can grow bacteria very quickly so it is important that it gets stored properly right away.
+- Cool your bone broth quickly, not slowly.
+Bone broth can grow bacteria very quickly so it is important that it gets stored properly right away.

 Q: My broth didn’t gel, why?